The Women in Sport Aotearoa Board currently has the following members:

 Chief Executive, Tennis New Zealand

-Julie is co-founder and co-chair of Women in Sport Aotearoa, finding the spark of inspiration when attending the espnW Global Sports Mentoring Programme in 2015.
-Currently CEO of Tennis New Zealand, Julie has had an extensive career as a sports administrator and is one of just a handful of women leading a National Sports Organisation.
-She was CEO of Netball South and the Southern Steel before moving to Auckland to lead Netball North and the Northern Mystics for five years; guiding the transition from a trans-Tasman netball competition to the domestic ANZ Premiership.
-Julie is also the Chair of the Auckland Badminton Association.
-She is a vital and prominent voice of advocacy for women and girls in the New Zealand sporting landscape.
+Julie is the co-founder and former co-chair of Women in Sport Aotearoa, finding the spark of inspiration when participating in the espnW Global Sports Mentoring Programme in the USA in 2015.
+Currently CEO of Tennis New Zealand, Julie has had an extensive career as a sports administrator and is one of just a handful of women leading a National Sports Organisation in Aotearoa.
+She was CEO of Netball South and the Southern Steel before moving to Auckland to lead Netball Northern and the Northern Mystics for five years; guiding the transition from a trans-Tasman netball competition to the domestic ANZ Premiership.
+In 2019, Julie was appointed to the Gender Equality sub-Committee for the International Tennis Federation.
+She is a vital and prominent voice of advocacy for women and girls.